generateme/cljplot/INTERNALS.md

 ## Stacking

 To display bar chart or set of violin plots stacking meta chart is used.
 Stacked chart definition follows general rule.
-It should containt: data and config.
+It should contain: data and config.
 In this case data contains definition of inner chart.

 // TODO: describe more